scwanglijun/lion-admin/lion-admin-webapp/src/main/webapp/resources/global/plugins/bootstrap-datepaginator/README.md

 ### setSelectedDate

-Sets the selected date, triggering a refresh to reflect the new state.
+Sets the selected date, triggering a refresh to reflect the new treeState.

 	$('#paginator').datepaginator('setSelectedDate', ['2013-10-05', 'YYYY-MM-DD']);